treeverse/airflow-provider-lakeFS/docs/blogs/links-syphon/syphon.md

 "How do I integrate X with lakeFS" is an ever-green question on [lakeFS Slack][lakefs-slack].  lakeFS takes a "tooling-first" strategy to data
 management: it slots into your existing lineup of tools.
-So a significant part of our work on lakeFS is devoted to leveraging the tools mutually to get improve these integrations.
+So a significant part of our work on lakeFS is devoted to leveraging lakeFS and these other tools to improve these integrations.
 Our latest addition is Project Syphon!

 <img alt="Soda syphon, by Avi Nahmias, available from https://commons.wikimedia.org/wiki/User:Avin" src="https://upload.wikimedia.org/wikipedia/commons/1/1c/Soda_syphon_IMG_1505C.jpg" width=400/>

 Airflow was one of our earliest integrations: Itai published the original [Air and Water][airflow-air-and-water-blog-1] 2 years ago.
 It's time to deepen our integrations!
-The latest release of the lakeFS provider for Airflow, codename "Project Syphon", adds deep linking between Airflow DAG runs and the lakeFS commits that they create.
+The latest release of the lakeFS provider for Airflow, codename "Project Syphon", adds deep linking and metadata between Airflow DAG runs and the lakeFS commits that they create.
 It connects the two for interactive or programmatic use.

-The new Airflow operators add formatted metadata to your commits.  lakeFS already uses this metadata to link to Airflow.
-These metadata keys also work with any formatted metadata keys.
+The new Airflow operators add formatted metadata to your commits.  lakeFS uses this metadata to link to Airflow.
+Project Syphon adds flexibility to these keys by defining a format for metadata keys.
 You can leverage such metadata to add your own operable metadata on any commits you perform from _any_ tools (not only from Airflow).

 How are you integrating these new features into your workflows?
 How can we improve them and help you?
 Please let us know on [lakeFS